 Can I return my car after bankruptcy?
 If you did not reaffirm your car loan and no longer wish to keep your vehicle, you can arrange to turn it over to the lender (a voluntary repossession).
 As long as you did not reaffirm the debt in your bankruptcy, the creditor cannot obtain a deficiency judgment.
-However, if you reaffirmed the loan in bankruptcy, the lender would be able to secure a deficiency judgment.
+However, if you reaffirmed the loan in bankruptcy, the lender could secure a deficiency judgment.

 Can I get a car loan after bankruptcy?
 Yes, but first let me say that the best car is a paid-off car.
-Even if you are putting a couple of thousand dollars a year into maintaining an old car, it is still far less than the cost of purchasing a car on credit.
+Even if you put a couple of thousand dollars a year into maintaining an old car, it is still far less than the cost of purchasing a car on credit.
 (Not to mention the increase in insurance rates that will likely accompany the purchase.)
-If you can pay in cash for your car, that is almost always the best option.
+Therefore, if you can pay in cash for your car, that is usually your best option.
 I recommend avoiding vehicle loans or keeping them very small.

 That being said, if you need a car and cannot pay cash, financing a vehicle can help you rebuild your credit.
 Vehicle financing is often more available after bankruptcy than other types of credit.

 Shop around.
-Interest rates for post-bankruptcy buyers will be significantly higher than for buyers with excellent credit.
+Interest rates for post-bankruptcy buyers will be significantly higher than those with excellent credit.
 However, it need not be an extortionary rate.

 Never roll over an old car loan balance.
 If you still have a balance on your current car loan, the dealer may suggest that you roll it into a new car loan.
 Don't do it.
 Rolling over the balance of an old car loan into a new loan is one of the worst financial mistakes someone can make when purchasing a car.
 I have had clients who were forced into bankruptcy by the enormous payments generated by such loans.

 Keep Payments Low.
 If you must buy a car on credit, your new car payment should be as low as reasonably possible.
 I cannot stress this point too much.
-A $500 or $600 a month car payment may become a millstone around your neck before you know it.
-Keep the payment at a level that you could afford even if you lost a substantial part of your income.
+A $500 or $600 monthly car payment may become a millstone around your neck before you know it.
+So keep the payment at a level you can afford even if you lose a substantial part of your income.

 Quick Note: Is it worth it?
 The latest model cars can be incredibly seductive, but in the end, they are just transportation.
 Think about whether you need all of those bells and whistles.
 Wouldn't you rather have the security of growing savings and retirement accounts than the latest Bluetooth-enabled cup holder?

 Avoid excessively long loans.
 Try to avoid loans that extend beyond three or four years.
-Consider whether you want to be making payments on a depreciating asset in five, six, or seven years.
+Consider whether you want to make payments on a depreciating asset in five, six, or seven years.
 If the payments on a shorter-term loan are too high, consider purchasing a less expensive vehicle.

 Always Buy Used.
 New cars are a horrible investment.
 As soon as you purchase a brand-new car, its value plummets.
 In fact, I cannot think of a good reason for an individual to buy a new car unless it is a business tax write-off.
-So, it is best to limit your purchase to an inexpensive used car.
+So, limiting your purchase to an inexpensive used car is best.

 Debts Discharged in Bankruptcy Are NOT Taxable.
 I cannot emphasize this point enough.
 You do not have to pay taxes on debts discharged in bankruptcy, even if you receive a 1099C or 1099A form from the creditor.

 What should I do if I receive a 1099C form after bankruptcy?
-Creditors file 1099C forms for debts that have been forgiven by the creditor or otherwise canceled.
-However, they should not file a 1099C for debts discharged in bankruptcy, unless the debt was for business or investment purposes.
+Creditors file 1099C forms for debts forgiven by the creditor or otherwise canceled.
+However, they should not file a 1099C for debts discharged in bankruptcy unless the debt was for business or investment purposes.
 Regardless of the purpose of the debt, if it was discharged in bankruptcy, it is not taxable.